-\begin{remark} In the matrix framework, the orthogonal vector $\vec{q}_j$ are obtained from the elements of $\set{A}$ by back-substitutions involving the $\mat{R}$ factor.
-However this approach cannot be easily translated into the tensor framework, where the inverse of $R$ has to be explicitly computed. \end{remark} As for the other orthogonalization techniques, in the tensor case, we prevent memory issues, monitoring the TT-ranks.
-Indeed, assuming that all the TT-vectors of $\set{A}$ have TT-ranks bounded by $r$, then the $i$-th TT-vector constructed in line~\ref{alg:GRAM:l6} has maximum TT-rank bounded by $ir$.
-Since this value grows linearly with $m$, in line~\ref{alg:GRAM:l7} we introduce a rounding step at prescribed accuracy $\delta$.
+\begin{remark} In the matrix framework, the orthogonal vector $\vec{q}_j$ is obtained from the elements of $\set{A}$ by back-substitution using the matrix $\mat{R}$.
+However, this approach does not easily translated to the tensor framework, where the inverse of $R$ must be explicitly computed. \end{remark} As for the other orthogonalization techniques, we avoid memory problems by monitoring the TT-ranks and eventually rounding.
+Indeed, assuming that all the TT-vectors of $\set{A}$ have TT-ranks bounded by $r$, then the $i$-th TT-vector constructed in line~\ref{alg:GRAM:l6} has a maximum TT-rank bounded by $ir$.
+Since this value grows linearly with $m$, in line~\ref{alg:GRAM:l7} we introduce a rounding step with prescribed accuracy $\delta$.

-As in Sections~\ref{sec2:s1} and~\ref{sec2:s2}, notice that the complexity of the TT-Gram algorithm is given by $m$ \texttt{TT-rounding} operations.
-However, in this particular case, we can even estimate the cost of each single rounding step and consequently of the entire algorithm.
+As in Sections~\ref{sec2:s1} and~\ref{sec2:s2}, note that the complexity of the TT-Gram algorithm is given by $m$ \texttt{TT-round} operations.
+However, in this particular case, we can even estimate the cost of each single rounding step, and thus of the entire algorithm.
 Indeed, the maximum TT-rank of the rounded TT-vector $\ten{q}_i$ is bounded by $i\,r$, under the assumption that the maximum TT-rank and the maximum mode size of $\ten{a}_i$ are bounded by $r\in\N$ and $n\in\N$ respectively.
-Consequently, the computational cost, that is the number of floating point operations, of each rounding operation, the most expensive step in the entire algorithm, is known and is equal $\bigO(dni^3r^3)$; summing up over $i\in\{1,\dots, m\}$, we conclude that the TT-Gram algorithm cost is $\bigO(dnm^4r)$ floating point operations.
+Consequently, the computational cost, i.e., the number of floating point operations, of each rounding operation, the most expensive step in the entire algorithm, is known and is equal to $\bigO(dni^3r^3)$; summing over $i\in\{1,\dots, m\}$, we conclude that the cost of the TT-Gram algorithm is $\bigO(dnm^4r)$ floating point operations.

 \ignore{To estimate the complexity of the TT-Gram algorithm, we the.
-As in the previously analysed cases, the most expensive operation is the \texttt{TT-rounding} in line~\ref{alg:GRAM:l7} whose cost depends on the TT-rank of $\ten{p}$ for line~\ref{alg:GRAM:l6}.
+As in the previously analysed cases, the most expensive operation is the \texttt{TT-round} in line~\ref{alg:GRAM:l7} whose cost depends on the TT-rank of $\ten{p}$ for line~\ref{alg:GRAM:l6}.
 At iteration $i$, the TT-rank of $\ten{p}$ is bounded by $ir$ and as consequence the rounding cost is .
 The final cost of the TT-Gram algorithm is .
 Differently from TT-CGS and TT-MGS, in this case the algorithm complexity is independent from the rounding accuracy chosen.}